bonitasoft/bonita-doc/md/platform-api.md

-  "duration": integer - number of days for license file validity, "licenseExpirationDate": date with format "yyyy-MM-dd" - last day (included) of license file validity, "numberOfCPUCores": integer - number of CPUs "edition": name of the BonitaBPM edition enabled by the license "licenseMode": available mode enabled by the license "requestKey": request key to use to generate a new license on the customer portal
+  "duration": integer - number of days for license file validity, "licenseExpirationDate": date with format "yyyy-MM-dd" - last day (included) of license file validity, "numberOfCPUCores": integer - number of CPUs "edition": name of the Bonita edition enabled by the license "licenseMode": available mode enabled by the license "requestKey": request key to use to generate a new license on the customer portal